Ask a Sales Manager or Ops Director and they’ll tell you “when the contract is signed”.

 If a client is ‘emotionally closed’ a legal close should be offered immediately.

 The between these 2 parts in the Closing Process is the point where most sales are lost.
-Alot can happen between a client saying ‘Yes’ and then returning a signed contract, so it’s really important to:
+A lot can happen between a client saying ‘Yes’ and then returning a signed contract, so it’s really important too:

 Make it part of your initial closing proposal to give them an incentive for your client to return the signed documentation within a set time frame.